IAmProgrammist/comp_net/README.md

 Built with MSVC 2022 (v143)

-Executables are placed in ./labN folders
+Examples are placed in ./labN folders, lab1 and lab2 are using old protocol IPX/SPX and not using webstur

 webstur - is a net library targetted for Windows platforms which includes classes to create: